Annielytix/Ready2019_AA_AI319/README.md

 - Understand how to use Azure Databricks to build ML models including:
 	- Supervised Learning (classification)
-  - Unsurpervised Learning (clustering / recommendation )
+  	- Unsupervised Learning (clustering / recommendation )
 - How to evaluate those models using Azure Databricks

 - Understanding Libraries: Introduction to MMLSpark and when to use it

+-Introduction to Deep Learning

 # Background Knowledge